magaxel/Simple-Dark/README.md

 # Simple Dark Theme

-The **Simple Dark** Theme is for [Grav CMS](http://github.com/getgrav/grav).
-The theme is also available on [GitHub](https://github.com/magaxel/Simple-Dark).
+A theme for [Grav CMS](http://github.com/getgrav/grav).
+The theme is available on [GitHub](https://github.com/magaxel/Simple-Dark).

 ## Description

-A simple and dark theme that tries to stay as easy to customize as possible.
-It supports Font Awsome and provides a search result page.
+A simple and dark theme with support for Font Awsome.
+It also provides a search result page.